up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-with-the-was-110.md

 === "WAS-110"

-    There are two methods to install the 8311 community firmware, outlined in the following guides:
+    There are two methods to install the 8311 community firmware onto the [WAS-110], outlined in the following guides:

     __Method 1: <small>recommended</small></h4>__